It is an atopic condition of the external ocular surface that characteristically affects young men in hot and dry climates on a seasonal basis.

-Limbal signs include thickening and opacification of the limbal conjunctiva, as well as the gelatinous appearance and sometimes the confluent limbal papillae.
+Limbal signs include thickening and opacification of the limbal conjunctiva, the gelatinous appearance, and sometimes the confluent limbal papillae.

-Limbal disease can result in a deficiency of limbal stem cells that can lead to the formation of pannus with corneal neovascularization.
+The limbal disease can result in a deficiency of limbal stem cells, leading to pannus formation with corneal neovascularization.

 Corneal signs vary according to the severity of the disease process.
 Punctate epithelial erosions or keratitis may fuse into macro erosions of the epithelium.

-A grayish-white lipid deposition may occur in discoloration and in the peripheral peripheral stroma, which is known as pseudogerontoxon .
+A grayish-white lipid deposition may occur in discoloration and the peripheral stroma, known as pseudogerontoxon.

 Differential diagnosis of Keratoconjunctivitis

-The main differential diagnosis to consider is atopic keratoconjunctivitis (AKC).
-The AKC usually has a more advanced age of appearance in the second to the fifth decade, compared to the beginning before 10 years with Keratoconjunctivitis.
+The primary differential diagnosis to consider is atopic Keratoconjunctivitis (AKC).
+The AKC usually has a more advanced age of appearance in the second to the fifth decade, compared to the beginning before ten years with Keratoconjunctivitis.

-The conjunctival involvement is classically in the superior tarsi in VKC and in the inferior tarsus in AKC.
-In addition, AKC is typically more chronic in nature and more commonly results in corneal scarring and conjunctival scarring, while VKC is typically more self-limited.
+The conjunctival involvement is classically in the superior tarsi in VKC and the inferior tarsus in AKC.
+In addition, AKC is typically more chronic and more commonly results in corneal scarring and conjunctival scarring, while VKC is typically more self-limited.